TheKikGen/stm32-tkg-hid-bootloader/README.md

 The TKG-FLASH has many new features, like dump, simulation mode, progression bar, etc... and compatibilty with the STM32DUINO platform, and original HID-FLASH CLI is preserved.

+Latest version of the GCC ARM toolchain is recommended for building the bootloader.

 # Entering the bootloader

 * Automatic when flashing with TKG-FLASH if the right com port is given to toggle DTR